Flying Gang: Code of conduct

 The pirates ran their affairs using what was called the pirate code, which was the basis of their claim that their rule of New Providence constituted a kind of republic.
 According to the code, the pirates ran their ships democratically, sharing plunder equally and selecting and deposing their captains by popular vote.
 Many of the pirates were privateers out of work since the end of the Queen Anne's War and ex-sailors who had revolted against the conditions on merchant and naval ships.

+Members of the republic came from various backgrounds.
 Africans could be equal members of the crew, and several people of mixed European and African descent became pirate captains.
 Some of the pirates were also Jacobites, who had become pirates to help restore the recently deposed Stuart line to the throne.
 A few female pirates like Anne Bonny and Mary Read were also present.